OpenObservability/OpenMetrics/specification/OpenMetrics.md

 Parsers MUST NOT reject inputs which are outside of the canonical values merely because they are not consistent with the canonical values.
 For example 1.1e-4 must not be rejected, even though it is not the consistent rendering of 0.00011.

 Exposers SHOULD follow these patterns for non-canonical numbers, and the intention is by adjusting the rendering algorithm to be consistent for these values that the vast majority of other values will also have consistent rendering.
 Exposers using only a few particular le/quantile values could also hardcode.
-In languages such as C where a minimal floating point rendering algorithm such as Grisu3 such as Grisu3 is not readily available, exposers MAY use a different rendering.
+In languages such as C where a minimal floating point rendering algorithm such as Grisu3 is not readily available, exposers MAY use a different rendering.

 A warning to implementers in C and other languages that share its printf implementation: The standard precision of %f, %e and %g is only six significant digits.
 17 significant digits are required for full precision, e.g. `printf("%.17g", d)`.